Principles of Chemistry

 An Open Learning Faculty Member is available to assist students.
 Primary communication is through the Learning Environment's "Mail" tool or by phone.
 Students will receive the necessary contact information when starting the course.

 In order to successfully complete this course, students must obtain at least 50% on the final mandatory examination and 50 % overall.
-It is strongly recommended that students complete all assignments in order to achieve the learning objectives of the course.

 |Assignment 3 (Research Project)||5.5%|